Cat Pose - Marjariasana

 Step 2

-Keep your arms perpendicular to the floor with your hands directly under your shoulders and flat on the yoga mat; your knees are hip-width apart.
+Ensure that your arms are perpendicular to the floor, placing your hands directly beneath your shoulders, and firmly grounded on the yoga mat.
+Keep your knees hip-width apart.

 Step 3